odysseasb12/odysseasb12.github.io/_pages/about.md

 In the summer of 2023 I joined the family of "Switch On Ltd" to gain experience under a 5-week internship program.
 In my short stay there, I was part of a small group to cover all the electrical connections needed in a 20MW solar farm.

 I am also very passionate about sports.
 From a very young age I joined a football academy at my hometwon where I played for more than 5 years.
-At my teenage years, I transitioned to basketball where I competed in the school's league which rewarded me with unforgettable memories.
-Finally, I continued my basketball journey at the University of Birmingham where as team we managed to qualify in the 3rd division of the BUCS league.
+At my teenage years, I transitioned to basketball and competed in my school's local league.
+Finally, I continued my basketball journey at the University of Birmingham where we managed to qualify in the next division of the BUCS league for two consecutive years.

 Skills
 ======